ARelaxedScholar/odin-recipes/README.md

 ## How to View

-This website is published using GitHub Pages and can be accessed at [your-github-username.github.io/odin-recipes](your-github-username.github.io/odin-recipes) (replace `your-github-username` with your GitHub username).
+This website is published using GitHub Pages and can be accessed at [arelaxedscholar.github.io/odin-recipes](arelaxedscholar.github.io/odin-recipes).

 Alternatively, you can clone this repository to your local machine and open the `index.html` file in your web browser.